4 ways EdTech tools can help you prepare your students for standardized tests

 On the other hand, these tests tend to favor privileged students and prevent individual teachers from giving all of their students the attention they need for different areas of a well-rounded education.

-This gap between individual student progress and the overall class, district, state or nation’s performance is a large space for the teacher alone to cover.
+This gap between individual student progress and the overall class, district, state, or nation’s performance is a large space for the teacher alone to cover.
 However, education technology may be part of the answer to bridging this gap.
-On the most basic level, EdTech tools give teachers the ability to integrate different question types into your daily lessons, familiarizing students with the standardized testing format.
+On the most basic level, EdTech tools give teachers the ability to integrate different question types into their daily lessons, familiarizing students with the standardized testing format.
 Even more importantly, teachers can utilize EdTech tools for the dual purpose of pinpointing overall performance within a standardized framework, while simultaneously learning more about individual student learning styles.
 This will allow teachers to analyze individual student performance in order to adapt their teaching for more targeted and effective results both for the overall class and each student.

 Here, we’ll outline four ways to incorporate EdTech tools into your everyday lessons to both prepare your students for standardized tests and help each student reach their full potential.